§1 Information about the collection of personal data

-(01) Please find below information about the collection of personal data when using our website.
-Personal data is all data that is related to you personally, e.g. B name, address, e-mail addresses, user behaviour.
+(01) Please find below information about collecting personal data when using our website.
+Personal data is all data related to you personally, e.g., name, address, email addresses, user behavior.

 (02) The person responsible pursuant to Art.
 4 para.
 7 of the Basic EU General Data Protection Regulation (GDPR) is

-Represented by: Michael Kugler, Michael Mack, Andreas Gerst, Alexander Semrl
+Represented by: Michael Kugler, Michael Mack, Alexander Semrl

 You can reach our data security officer at: